VirtoCommerce/vc-module-catalog/docs/managing-productt-variations.md

-# Manage Product Variations
+# Managing Product Variations

-## Add Product Variation
+## Adding Product Variation

 1. In order to add a new variation to a product, the user should first open the 'Item variations' screen and click the 'Add' button;
 1. The system will display the 'New variation' blade;